critterandguitari/Organelle_Manual/manual.md

 If your hardware unit is running a version earlier than v3.1, you should update your Organelle OS.
 You can download the update patch [here](http://thepeacetreaty.org/organelle/patches/UpdateOS-3.1.zip).

-> **NOTE:** Even if your hardware unit is running an earlier operating system, this current website contains contains the patch repository for you as well.
-Just take notice of any notes about a patch's friendliness with software previous to v3.1.
+> **NOTE:** If your hardware unit is running an operating system earlier than v2.1, you will need to update to v2.1 first.
+The update patch is available from the [Organelle patch page](http://https://www.critterandguitari.com/organelle-patches), along with all the other Critter & Guitari patches.
+If you don't update to v3.1, be sure to mind any notes about a patch's friendliness with software previous to v3.1.

 ------------------------------------------------------------------------
 ### Package Manifest